Tobiaslohre/docker-minecraft-homelab/README.md

 - Add monitoring with Prometheus and Grafana
 - Add Uptime Kuma for service status monitoring
 - Add server hardening and SSH key authentication

+## Next Step

+The next phase of this project is to make the server publicly reachable using router port forwarding and a custom domain managed through Cloudflare DNS.